austriapro/e-invoicing-initiatives/README.md

 The goal of this website is to provide an overview of international e-invoicing initiatives and to provide technical details on the used document standards, delivery protocols, signature algorithms, etc. Thereby, it shall help companies, service providers, IT consultants and anybody else interested in electronic invoicing in implementing the various country-specific e-invoice legislations.

+The overview page is available under https://austriapro.github.io/e-invoicing-initiatives/

 For each country at least the following details are provided:

  * Reference to the legal background
  * Responsible institution in the given country
  * Affected entities (B2B, B2G, B2C)
- * Required e-invoice document standard and link to the documentation
+ * Required e-invoice document standards and link to the documentation
  * Required transmission standard and link to the documentation
  * Contact options for implementing parties, if available